TrackerControl/platformcontrol-android-ios-analysis/README.md

 - `./data/android_files.txt` for Android
 - `./data/ios_files.txt` for iOS

-The network traffic is monitored using `mitmproxy` (**version `6.0.2`**), which must be installed on your system and on your phone (i.e. set-up proxy and install custom root certificates).
+The network traffic is monitored using `mitmproxy` (version `6.0.2` -- higher versions are not compatible), which must be installed on your system and on your phone (i.e. set-up proxy and install custom root certificates).
 On Android 7 or higher this needs root access.

 ## iOS Setup